 Are you ready to buy a Kindle Paperwhite yet?

 What I Don't Like About My Kindle

 There are some ways in which paper books are better.

 Let’s face it.
 Paper books are easier to navigate.
 First, I can walk right over to a bookshelf and scan the spines to quickly find the book I want to read.
 In Kindle, I have to organize my books.
 I have them organized into collections that are organized by subject, as well as one for books I’ve already read.
-(See screen shot in gallery above.)
 I have so many collections they take up more than one page.
-So to get to see the rest of them I have click the number in the bottom right corner to bring up the “Go To” screen and take a guess at the page number I need to find the collection I want and type it in.
+So to get to see the rest of them, I have to click the number in the bottom right corner to bring up the “Go To” screen and take a guess at the page number I need to find the collection I want and type it in.
 If I prefer, I can tap the box under the page number box to find a collection title starting with a certain letter.

 When I reviewed Inescapable, I wanted to reread parts of the book.
 In a paper book I would just thumb through the pages until I found what I wanted.
 Maybe I would put a sticky note or bookmark on those pages.
 I could continue to flip back and forth if I needed to.
 Although I can also bookmark pages in my Kindle, they get bookmarked by something called ”location.”
 When I want to find the bookmarked page, I have to know the location number to find it.
 That means I have to write down those numbers with a note as to why the bookmarked page is important.
 I find this frustrating.